 During climb the pressure in the instrument case changes and the aneroid capsule will expand (climb) and this change is shown on the instrument face as a change in altitude.
 Setting the correct barometric pressure with the knob rotates the internal mechanism driving the three pointers.

 Most instruments have three pointers and can indicate up to 20000 ft.
-Two pointer instrument go up to 10000 feet.
-The subscale settings is either in inHg / hPa or even with dual scales.
+Two pointer instruments go up to 10000 feet.
+The subscale settings is either in inHg / hPa or even with dual scales should you wish such a type.
 Some altimeters have a striped sector indicating that you are below 10000 feet./

 Altitude indication is usually in feet but some indicators are also calibrated in meters.
-Most commonly gliders and some foreign aircraft.
+Most commonly gliders and some foreign east Euopean aircraft.

 The knob on the altitude indicator sets the barometric pressure known as: QNH, QNE or QFE.
 The MSL setting (QNH) is very helpful as all obstacles on maps and chart are also noted in regard to mean sea level pressure.
 It is thus very easy to determine our height above ground when the altimeter is set to MSL and this helps to remain clear of obstacles.